About this series of articles

 To protect your business, you should make sure your contract terms provide that the contract is made only when:

-- you say it is made or accept the order, or
+- you say it is made or write to accept the order (also read about the postal acceptance rule when entering into contracts remotely), or

 - you despatch the goods or start the service, or